rowland/tuppence/SPECIFICATION.md

     }

 The step expression, whether located in the header or at the end of the block, must be compatible with the initializer.

+### Infinite Loops (No Condition)

+When no condition is provided, the loop runs indefinitely until a `break` statement is encountered.
+The return type and value of the loop are determined by the `break` statements, not the initializer shape.
+This allows breaking with a different type than the initializer.

+Example with single initializer:

+    result = for i = 0 {
+        if i >= 10 { break i }
+        i + 1
+    }
+    # result is Int(10), determined by break i

+Example with tuple initializer breaking with single value:

+    sum = for acc, i = (0, 1) {
+        if i > 10 { break acc }
+        (acc + i, i + 1)
+    }
+    # sum is Int(55), determined by break acc, not a tuple

+If `break` is used without an expression, the loop returns `nil`.

 ### for ... in loops